 This framework makes project delegation crystal clear for everyone involved.

-This will act as the appendix of your advertising plan.
-Share the ad campaign that inspired this one with your readers, link to the product page you'll be promoting with this initiative, or link to your company's brand style guide so designers and writers get a refresh on how to create external-facing content.
+An additional resources section will act as the appendix of your advertising plan.
+For example, share the ad campaign that inspired this one with your readers, link to the product page you'll be promoting with this initiative, or link to your company's brand style guide — this way, designers and writers get a refresh on how to create externally-facing content.

-After you complete your outline, gather all the stakeholders in a conference room or over Zoom for a kickoff meeting to explain the campaign concept, timeline, and deliverables.
-Compile all of them in HubSpot's advertising project pitch deck and present your advertising plan, opening it up for further questions and brainstorming from project contributors.
+After you complete the outline, hop on a call with your team to explain the campaign concept, timeline, and deliverables.
+Then, compile all of them in HubSpot's advertising project pitch deck and present your advertising plan.
+Finally, open up the floor for any questions and suggestions with project contributors.

 Over to You

-Now that you know how to write your advertising plan, it's time to lay your ideas, budget, and timeline out in HubSpot’s Advertising Plan Template.
-Download it for free to get your advertising campaign project plan off the ground.
+Now that you know how to write your own advertising plan, download HubSpot’s free template to get your own advertising campaign project plan off the group.